Skip to main content

 low intensity fire

-Afton,Wyo., March 20, 2025— The Bridger-Teton National Forest is planning prescribed fire operations this month and into April.
+Afton,Wyo., April11 th, 2025— The Bridger-Teton National Forest is planning prescribed fire operations this month and into April.
 We estimate this work to continue through the spring as weather conditions allow.
 We use prescribed fires to help reduce overgrown vegetation to help protect local communities, infrastructure and natural resources from wildfires.

 The Greys River Ranger District of the Bridger-Teton National Forest plans to implement up to 2,500 acres Prescribed Burn in Unit 2.
 Unit 2 is within the Star Valley Front Vegetation Restoration Project.
 Star Valley Front, Unit 2 is comprised of the southwest facing slopes visible from Afton and Grover.
 Unit 2 also includes south facing slopes in the Swift Creek Drainage which is an important watershed for the community of Afton.
 Reducing fuel loading on the landscape can decrease the extent and severity of future wildfire.
 This provides for both Firefighter safety and for resource protection.